mozilla/fx-private-relay/README.md

     python manage.py runserver
     ```

-Next you'll need to enable Firefox Accounts auth ...

-#### Enable Firefox Accounts Auth
+#### Recommended: Enable Firefox Accounts authentication
 To enable Firefox Accounts authentication on your local server, you can use the
-"private-relay (local)" OAuth app on oauth-stable.dev.lcip.org.
+"Firefox Private Relay local dev" OAuth app on accounts.stage.mozaws.net.

 To do so: